-&lt;sup>6 Enhancing Water Resources in Tompkins County: Benefits of Riparian Areas and Stream Buffers.
+6 Enhancing Water Resources in Tompkins County: Benefits of Riparian Areas and Stream Buffers.
 2006.
 Tompkins County Planning Department.

-Tompkins County contains approximately 5,600 acres of NYSDEC regulated wetlands (wetlands of at least 12.4 acres unless they have unusual importance), and 19,800 acres of federally identified wetlands (including the NYSDEC regulated wetlands).
-While, historically, the federal government - through the Army Corps of Engineers - played an important role in protecting wetlands, U.S. Supreme Court decisions in 2001 and 2006 confused and complicated when streams and wetlands are protected by the Clean Water Act.
+The DEC-regulated wetlands cover approximately 5,600 acres, and the National Wetlands Inventory (NWI) (which includes many of the DEC-regulated wetlands) shows approximately 10,800 acres of federally identified wetlands (per CLWN analysis, 2016).
+While historically the federal government - through the USACE - played an important role in protecting wetlands, U.S. Supreme Court decisions in 2001 and 2006 confused and complicated which streams and wetlands are protected by the Clean Water Act.